zeynepdenizcankut/odoo-custom-addons/Week-3Assignment.md

 ## Requirements:
 - Configure your GIT account on Pycharm environment.
-- Create the directory with your name on the computer.
+- Create the directory with your name and week number on the computer.
 - Have access to Odoo 12 Development Essentials Book and follow the code on its github page

 ## Task Definition: